kajames2/job-scheduling/README.md

 # Viewing the experiment instructions
 In your browser open the file: `instructions/instructions_base.html`

+In addition to the above instructions, know that in the particular experiment you'll be doing, you will lose $0.72 each day.
+This is the unavoidable fixed cost of keeping the business running.
+It will always be $0.72/day, regardless of how many workers you have working.

 # To run the experiment
 ```
 cd software